Recent Advances in End-to-End Automatic Speech Recognition: Encoder

 Again, the self-attention on the full speech sequence cannot be used for streaming ASR.
 In \cite{chen2021developing}, a masking strategy was proposed to flexibly control how attention is performed.
 A binary attention mask $m_{t,\tau}$ is introduced to the self-attention in Eq. \eqref{eqn:self_att} as

 Figure \ref{fig:TT_attention} shows several examples of how the binary mask is used for different computational costs and latency configurations when predicting the output for ${\bf{x}}_{10}$.
-In every sub figure, the left side is the reception field, and the right side is the attention mask matrix.
 The full attention case is plotted in Figure \ref{fig:TT_full}, where the reception field is the full sequence, and every element of the mask matrix is $1$.
 For the strict streaming setup without any latency, the attention should not be performed on any future frame, as shown in Figure \ref{fig:TT_AllHistory}.
 The major drawback of this attention mechanism is that the memory and runtime cost increases linearly as the utterance history grows.
 The context operation \cite{zhang2020transformer} was proposed to address the issue by working on a limited history at every layer.
 Shown in \ref{fig:TT_LayerHistory}, because of context expansion, the model still can access a very long history.
-If the attention operates on $F$ history frames at every layer and the model has $L$ Transformer layers, then the model can access $F\text{x}L$ frames history.
+If the attention operates on $F$ history frames at every layer and the model has $L$ Transformer layers, then the model can access $F\text{x}L$ history frames.
 In order to improve modeling accuracy, it is better to also include some future frames into the prediction.
 In \cite{zhang2020transformer}, the same context expansion strategy is applied to not only the history but also the future frames.
 However, because of context expansion, it needs a large amount of future frames when there are many Transformer layers, introducing significant latency.
 A better future access strategy was proposed in \cite{chen2021developing, shi2021emformer} where the input speech sequence is segmented into fixed-size chunks.
 The frames in the same chunk can see each other and each frame can see fixed numbers of the left chunks so that the left reception field propagates.
 Plotted in Figure \ref{fig:TT_MS}, this strategy helps to build high accuracy models with a very small latency.
 In addition to these methods, there are lots of variations \cite{tsunoo2019transformer, moritz2020streaming, wang2020low, tian2020synchronous, zhang2020streaming, huang2020conv} of localizing full self-attention in order to have a streaming Transformer encoder.

 Another popular method is Gaussian soft-mask \cite{sperber2018self} which changes the softmax calculation in self-attention in Eq. \eqref{eqn:self_att} as

 where $M_{t, \tau}$ is a mask.
 It can be either a hard mask which sets all weights outside the band $b$ to 0 as